South Oxfordshire

 Pubs as ACVs

-We currently only have 3 pubs as Assets of Community Value (ACVs) in the branch.
+We currently have 5 pubs as Assets of Community Value (ACVs) in the branch.
 If you would like to find out more about protecting your local with an ACV, take a look at the help on our main website.